pauvilella/utils/setup/how-to-setup-my-mac.md

 ## Install nvm
 1. Install nvm: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash`
+2. Install the latest LTS version of node or the one needed, in my case it is `v20`: `nvm install v20`
+3. Then set the alias default: `nvm alias default 20`

 ## Install the following apps with Homebrew
 1. Update brew: `brew update`